MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 You must use the following high\-level steps to move the Service Manager database.

-::: moniker range="<=sc-sm-1807"

 > [!NOTE]
->  These steps link to content in the Service Manager Upgrade Guide.

-::: moniker-end

-::: moniker range="sc-sm-2019"

-> [!NOTE]
 > - These steps link to content in the Service Manager Upgrade Guide.
 > - After deploying Service Manager on the SQL server nodes participating in SQL Always On, to enable [CLR strict security](https://docs.microsoft.com/sql/database-engine/configure-windows/clr-strict-security?view=sql-server-2017), run the [SQL script](system-requirements.md#enable-clr-strict-security) on each Service Manager database.

-::: moniker-end

 1. Open the inbound SQL Port on new Service Manager database server.
 The default port is 1433.